 Non-REM sleep is much deeper and restorative than REM (although both provide different benefits).

-Reap all the advantages of a good night’s slumber by turning in early.
+Reap all the advantages of a good night’s slumber by turning in early at bedtime!

 Hitting the sack early could be a preventative measure for life-threatening diseases such as cancer.